How long is Michael Penix Jr. out? Knee injury timeline, return date, latest updates on Falcons QB

 It was initially reported that Penix had re-aggravated the knee injury that caused him to miss one game earlier in the season.
 It was expected that he would face a similar diagnosis and miss one game.

-ESPN's Adam Schefter then reported that the knee injury, which is still being diagnosed, is now considered potentially season-ending, with Penix seeking a second opinion.
+ESPN's Adam Schefter then reported that the knee injury, which was still being diagnosed, was then being considered potentially season-ending, with Penix seeking a second opinion.

 MORE WEEK 11 NEWS:

-Penix is suspected to have a partially torn ACL, per Zach Klein.
+On Nov.
+19, the Falcons ruled Penix out for the season due to upcoming knee surgery for a partially torn ACL.
 The injury is to his left knee.
 The quarterback had torn the ACL in his right knee twice in college.

 Falcons QB depth chart